adrianestran/adrianestran.com/_posts/2023-01-02-no-estimates-movement.md

 {% include elements/header-3-blue.html text="Authenticity" %}
 ---
-I have a few strategies for how I would work to keep a top performer engaged.
+I have experience with a few common strategies for maintaining motivation amongst high performers.
 I believe the success of each strategy can be greatly improved if I have developed a deep, personal understanding of who the engineer is, their history, and where they hope to go.
 <br>
 <br>